The

 for TV viewing time was my mom.
 In her youth, she was fascinated

-by Amy Semple
+by Aimee Semple

 McPherson — the prima Southern California evangelist